RandomHashTags/destiny/Sources/Documentation.docc/Performance.md

 - no Foundation (by default)
 - no SwiftNIO

+### Minimal Protocols
+Destiny was originally designed to abstract the underlying implementations to support third-party data structures and state management. `DestinyBlueprint` is the module that enables plug and play of any implementation as long as it conforms to the right protocols.

+Diving deeper into performance and binary size optimizations, Destiny is moving away from this abstraction since the abstraction required to maximize performance while supporting custom implementations is overly restrictive requiring duplicating protocols and code with minor differences.
+Destiny would like to adopt `@_marker` on its protocols throughout `DestinyBlueprint` to fully support custom implementations again but the annotation doesn't support adding protocol requirements (and its not a fully stable/supported annotation).

 ### Module Abstractions
 To simplify and allow more control over development implementations.

 ### Network IO
-Destiny utilizes highly efficient networking systems based on the host machine to perform optimally.
+Destiny utilizes highly efficient networking systems to perform optimally.

 See [Network IO Handler](https://github.com/RandomHashTags/destiny/tree/main/Sources/Documentation.docc/NetworkingIOHandler.md).

 ### Noncopyable Values
-Destiny heavily uses noncopyable values and ownership semantics for optimal performance, avoiding common retain/release/ARC traffic that can cripple performance.
+Destiny heavily uses noncopyable values and ownership semantics for optimal performance, avoiding common retain/release/ARC traffic that can hurt performance.

 ### Opaque Types
 To avoid dynamic dispatch, existentials and boxing (especially in hot paths).

 ### Package Traits
+Implemented in Swift 6.1, Destiny utilizes Swift Package Traits to enable (or disable) features at the compilation level.
+This offers optimal control over binary size and expected features, reducing code bloat and improving debuggability.

 See [Package Traits](https://github.com/RandomHashTags/destiny/tree/main/Sources/Documentation.docc/PackageTraits.md) for the full list Destiny supports.

 ### Parameter Packs